cypher256/java-extension-pack/README.md

   </properties>
   ```

-(*a) The `settings.json` [can be overridden by project (workspace)](https://code.visualstudio.com/docs/getstarted/settings#_workspace-settings).<br>
+(*1) The `settings.json` [can be overridden by project (workspace)](https://code.visualstudio.com/docs/getstarted/settings#_workspace-settings).<br>
-(*b) The `java.configuration.runtimes` that best matches this version will be used.
+(*2) The `java.configuration.runtimes` that best matches this version will be used.
 Setting the `release` ensures the specified version syntax and api is used regardless of which compiler version actually performs the compilation.
 * JEP 182: [Retiring javac -source and -target](https://openjdk.org/jeps/182) / JEP 247: [Compile for Older Platform Versions](https://openjdk.org/jeps/247)
 * Since Spring Boot 3.1, Maven [`<java.version>` value is set to `<maven.compiler.release>`](https://github.com/spring-projects/spring-boot/pull/34365).
 * [Enabling Java preview features](https://github.com/redhat-developer/vscode-java/wiki/Enabling-Java-preview-features)